Kria Vitis Acceleration (Version: Vitis 2022.1)¶

 AI Inference: After pre-processing, the frame is sent for inference which is performed on the DPU, which is a hardware component.

-AI Rendering: Next step is to overlay the inference, which is performed on the CPU by the VVAS plugin.
+AI Rendering: The next step is to overlay the inference, which is performed on the CPU by the VVAS plug-in.

-Output Display: Finally, VVAS presents various options to output the results, like rendering the output with the bounding boxes on the screen, saving the output to the local disk, etc.
+Output Display: Finally, VVAS presents various options to output the results, such as rendering the output with the bounding boxes on the screen, saving the output to the local disk, and so on.

 Tutorial Details¶